Funding Opportunities

 Open AllClose All

-What criteria are used to determine if an agency is eligible for United Way grant funding?
+What criteria are used to determine eligibility for United Way grant funding?

 Organizations requesting funding must (unless otherwise noted in a specific fund or initiative):